vdesabou/kafka-docker-playground/ccloud/operator-ksql-benchmarking/README.md

 ## Objective

-Run self-managed ksqlDB benchmarks using dedicated Confluent Cloud cluster.
+Run self-managed ksqlDB benchmarks using (dedicated) Confluent Cloud cluster.
-Confluent Operator with EKS is used to deploy self-managed pods below:
+Confluent Operator 1.7.0 with EKS is used to deploy self-managed pods below:

 * 1 Connect pod: used to inject data into topics, see `03-inject-data-in-topics.sh`
 * 1 Control Center pod: accessible at http://127.0.0.1:9021 (`admin/Developer1`)